LabtechConsulting/ConnectWiseControlPowerShell/README.md

 ### -GUID &lt;Object&gt;
 The GUID identifier for the machine you wish to connect to.
-Cant find documentation on how to find guid but is in url and service
+No documentation on how to find the GUID but it is in the URL and service.
 ```
 Required?                    true
 Position?
 2